Sidd1609/Avataar_Sphere/README.md

     - [ ] Create a windowed application that renders 36 spheres in a 6x6 grid-like pattern.

 2. **Shading:**
-    - [X] Applied a shading model to the spheres.
+    - [ X ]  Applied a shading model to the spheres.
     - [ ] Used an orthographic camera for consistent visibility.

 3. **Parameter Variation:**